momentohq/public-dev-docs/docs/develop/api-reference/list-collections.md

 </details>

 ### ListRemoveValue
-Remove all elements in a List item equal to a particular value.
+Remove all elements in a list item equal to a particular value.

 Examples